 A Short Note On Motivation

-Ever hear the story about a woman lifting the front of a car to free her trapped children underneath?
-If so, you have some concept of what it means to want something.
+Ever hear the story about the woman who lifted the front of a car to free her trapped children underneath?
+If so, you've some concept of what it means to really want something.
 There’s untapped power in each of us, waiting for such a moment.

-I used to play collegiate soccer and every pre-season, we had to run two miles in less than twelve minutes.
+I used to play competitive soccer and every pre-season, we had to run two miles in less than twelve minutes.
 There wasn’t a single player who liked that day.
 It was pretty much twelve minutes of hell.
 Yet, we all did it, year after year, because we wanted to play on the team more than we hated running.

 If you ask me where to find energy, I’ll ask: “Do you really want it?”
 And also: “What are you willing to sacrifice?”
-Doing something exceptionally requires a ton of work.
-Sadly, we usually only ever see the results of our athletic or artistic heroes.
-Very seldom do we see them up on Friday night, training.
+Doing something exceptional requires a ton of work.
+Sadly, we usually only ever see the results of our heroes.
+We don't see them up on Friday night, training.

 So, what's my definition of motivation?
 If you’re willing to lift a car for what you believe in, congratulations, you’re on the right track.